 Alternative financing sources are an excellent development for the industry.
 A slower supply of financing, more vigilant oversight, and the understanding that a company is burning its own money – not the banks – are all overdue.The results at Tiffany and Richemont prove that high quality, well-designed, top brands are luxury segment leaders.
 While they cater to a very well-defined customer base, lower price-point items can be as attractive if they have great workmanship, are well designed, and offered by a strong brand.

 Need proof?
 Think Pandora.
-The charm retailer posted a 15% rise in same store sales.
+The charm retailer posted a 15% growth in same store sales.

 Despite declining foot traffic at malls, a few department stores reported decent sales, specifically of fine jewelry.
 Among them, JCPenney “encouraged” by sales performance during the holiday season, led others in fine jewelry.
 The retailer also noted double-digit online sales growth, “largely driven by sought-after gifting categories such as fine jewelry.”

-Macy’s, which has been struggling for some time, posted a 1% same store sales increase, noting fine jewelry as a top performer.
+Macy’s, which has been struggling for some time, posted a 1% same store sales growth, noting fine jewelry as a top performer.

 Same Store Holiday/Quarterly US Sales